Tools4everBV/HelloID-Conn-Prov-Source-CSV-DEMO/README.md

 ## This is a work in progress

 The _'HelloID-Conn-Prov-Source-CSV-DEMO'_ connector needs to be executed 'on-premises'.
-Make sure you have a local 'HelloID agent and provisioning agent' running, and that the 'Execute on-premises' switch is toggled.
+Make sure you have a local 'HelloID provisioning agent' running, and the 'Execute on-premises' switch is toggled on.

 ## Table of contents